denoiseR: A Package for Low Rank Matrix Estimation: Methods for low-rank matrix estimation

-Other estimators applying non linear transformations of the singular values have been suggested as alternative to \eqref{eq:tsvd} in asymptotic frameworks.
-More precisely, when both the number of rows ($n = n_p$) and columns ($p$) tend to infinity while the rank of the matrix stays fixed, \citet{shabalin2013reconstruction} and \citet{OS:2014} showed that the estimator the closest to the true signal $\mu$ in term of MSE has the following form, with $n_p/p \rightarrow \beta$, $0 < \beta \leq 1$:
+In certain asymptotic regimes, it is possible to go beyond the results presented above, and to derive optimal singular value shrinkage estimators that minimize expected loss.
+First, when both the number of rows ($n = n_p$) and columns ($p$) tend to infinity while the rank of the matrix stays fixed, \citet{shabalin2013reconstruction} and \citet{OS:2014} consider asymptotics motivated by random matrix theory and show that the estimator the closest to the true signal $\mu$ in term of MSE has the following form,

-where $1()$ is the indicator function.
+where $n_p/p \rightarrow \beta$, $0 < \beta \leq 1$, and $1()$ is the indicator function (note that the restriction $n_p \leq p$ is without loss of generalization, since we can always apply this formula to the transpose of the matrix).
 If the noise variance is unknown, the authors suggested

-where $d_{med}$ is the median of the singular values of $X$ and $\mu_{\beta}$ is the median of the Marcenko-Pastur distribution.
-Note that \citet{OS:2014} also provided optimal shrinkers using other losses than the Frobenius one, namely the Operator and Nuclear losses.
+where $d_{med}$ is the median of the singular values of $X$ and $\mu_{\beta}$ is the median of the Marcenko-Pastur distribution. \citet{OS:2014} also provided optimal shrinkers using other losses than the Frobenius one, namely the Operator and Nuclear losses.

-In another asymptotic framework, considering $n$ and $p$ as fixed, but letting the noise variance $\sigma^2$ tend to zero, \citet{Verbanck:RegPCA:2013}, showed that the best estimator to recover the signal in term of MSE has the following form:
+In another asymptotic framework, considering $n$ and $p$ as fixed, but letting the noise variance $\sigma^2$ tend to zero, \citet{Verbanck:RegPCA:2013} shows that the MSE-minimizing estimator has the following form:

 Each singular value is multiplied by a quantity which can be seen as the ratio of the signal variance over the total variance.
 This estimator corresponds to a truncated version of the one suggested in \citet{Efron72}.
 If the noise variance is unknown, the authors suggested